 Once you have joined the list, messages may be posted to avarice-user@lists.sourceforge.net .

 Suggestions, bug reports (or even better.... bug fixes) are always welcomed.
-Please email them to the mailing list.
+Please use the respective tracker to submit them..

-AVaRICE is written and owned by Scott Finneran and is freely distributable under the terms and conditions of the GNU GPL .
+AVaRICE has been originally written by Scott Finneran and is freely distributable under the terms and conditions of the GNU GPL .